 Entry to the programme is based on the online written application with no interview: https://www.ul.ie/gps/course/applied-sports-coaching-msc

 What is the deadline for applications?

 Applications are reviewed on a monthly basis, and places awarded based on the calibre of application until the course is full.
+The next deadlines are: